 Question: If a person is pulled over in New Jersey and cannot find their proof of insurance and receives a ticket just for that, even though they are insured, if they go to court with the insurance card will the judge drop the ticket?

-Yes, it may be possible for you to get the charge dismissed or at least dropped to a lower offense than driving without insurance if you can show to the New Jersey court that you did have auto insurance in effect at the time of the citation being written.
+Answer: Yes, it may be possible for you to get the charge dismissed or at least dropped to a lower offense than driving without insurance if you can show to the New Jersey court that you did have auto insurance in effect at the time of the citation being written.

-A first time infraction of NJSA 39:6B-2 (driving without liability insurance) includes a fine of at least $300 and up to $1000, community service, MVC surcharges of $250 for 3 years, and the loss of license for up to one year.
+A first time infraction of NJSA 39:6B-2 (driving without liability insurance) includes a fine of between $300 to $1,000, community service, MVC surcharges of $250 for 3 years, and the loss of license for up to one year.
 There are court costs and fees that are required to be paid as well as the penalties listed above.
 Part this NJSA 39:6B-2 notes that failure to produce at the time of trial an insurance identification card or an insurance policy which was in force for the time of operation for which the offense is charged creates a rebuttable presumption that the person was uninsured when charged with a violation of this section.
 So it appears that showing proof can help your case.

 Failure to carry car insurance on your vehicle is different from failure to carry your insurance card (proof of insurance).
-If your court case involves a charge for failure to carry insurance but you did in fact have insurance on the day you were pulled over, you just failed to have your insurance card with you but do now have proof that insurance was in effect, than you should be able to speak to the court about getting your citation revised.
+If your court case involves a charge for failure to carry insurance, but you did in fact have insurance on the day you were pulled over, and just failed to have your insurance card with you, then you should be able to speak to the court about getting your citation revised.

 The court may agree to plead your violation down to failure to carry or display an insurance card.